 Full Street Closure

-A complete closure of the street blocks both lanes of travel, so that the street becomes a cul-de-sac.
+A full street closure of the street blocks both lanes of travel, so that the street becomes a cul-de-sac.
 This measure eliminates all through traffic and limits street access to local residents.
-This measure is applicable to local streets with major cut-through concerns where an emergency vehicle response route does not exist.
+It is applicable to local streets with major cut-through concerns where an emergency vehicle response route does not exist.
 The closure location may be designed as a pocket park with through bicycle and pedestrian access, depending on roadway geometrics.

 Diverters are raised areas placed across a four-way intersection that prohibit through movements and force turns for approaches.
 Diverters can be considered on local streets where cut-through traffic is a major problem.
-A traffic diverter breaks up the street grid while maintaining permeability for pedestrians and bicyclists.
+It breaks up the street grid while maintaining permeability for pedestrians and bicyclists.

 Signals timed to a street's target speed can create lower speeds along a corridor.